bahrus/xtal-sip/README.md

 ## Async loading

-If the preload tag has attribute data-async, then live references will use async capabilities (async import, async script reference4555).
+If the preload tag has attribute data-async, then live references will use async capabilities (async import, async script reference).

 ## Script references